When you rummage around an old barn, you never know what you’ll turn up. And that’s the premise here.

 When I launched this blog at the end of 2011, I wasn’t sure if it would be a Quaker voice that also embraced poetry, or a poetry ‘zine that drew on Quaker practice.
 What’s evolved is a shuffling of home and garden, personal encounters, public affairs, arts and letters, digital photography from around New England, and a smattering of newspaper trade confessions.
 Many of the texts spring from my native Midwest as well as my sojourns in the Pacific Northwest and Mid-Atlantic states as well.

-Increasingly, the entries also tout my newest appearances as a novelist and poet.
-My work-in-progress delves into teen angst, food trends, self-identifies, death and a search for meaning in life, spirituality and romance, family business and personal career decisions, guerrilla economics and bohemian lifestyles — you can expect to see these all influencing the upcoming posts here.
+Increasingly, the entries also tout my latest appearances as a novelist and poet.
+My central new work delves into teen angst, food trends, self-identifies, death and a search for meaning in life, spirituality and romance, family business and personal career decisions, guerrilla economics and bohemian lifestyles — you can expect to see these all influencing the upcoming posts here.
+It also gave me a fresh perspective to revise the earlier novels that led up to it.
+They’re now being reissued with new titles, added major characters, and more emotional dimensions.

 More and more, the Barn’s become a gathering spot for folks from around the world to stop by and visit.
 Feel free to pull up a chair and sit back for a spell.
 I’ll be happy to provide some refreshments, maybe straight from the garden.
 Pipe up with your own comments whenever you’re moved, reblog anything that fits, and please invite your online neighbors to join us in stopping by here.
 Hope to see you often.